pekkaalenius/MyCruise/README.md

 There are option to read local files that contain dictionaries and routines to generate dictionaries from ICES station dictionary (publicly available) and from FMI database (in-house only).

+# string_utils.py

+This unit contains some string handling that is used in other routines included.